Keratoacanthoma is a benign skin cancer characterized by small dome-like bumps on the surface of the skin.

-The skin lesions experience a rapid growth in the initial few weeks, then the Keratoacanthomas seem to go dormant for a while.
+The skin lesions experience rapid growth in the initial few weeks, then the Keratoacanthomas seem to go dormant for a while.
 After 4 to 6 months the skin lesions will begin to spontaneously resolve.
 It has been identified as a nonmelanoma skin cancer that originates in the pilosebaceous glands.
 Some dermatologists also classify it as a Squamous cell carcinoma of the Keratoacanthoma type.

-Who is at risk for developing keratoacanthoma
+Who is at risk for developing keratoacanthoma?

 Keratoacanthoma is most commonly found in individuals who have skin damage resulting from frequent exposure to solar radiation (UV).
 Keratoacanthoma outbursts are commonly found on the UV exposed parts of the skin such as the face, neck, hands, arms and legs.
-Keratoacanthomas is less commonly seen on the torso, which is often better protected from sun damage.
+Keratoacanthoma is less commonly seen on the torso, which is often better protected from sun damage.

 Individuals who have regular contact with chemical carcinogens are more at risk of developing the skin condition.
 As are those individuals who smoke, and are suffering from a lowered immune system due to a previous illness.
-Patients of trauma such as accidents, as well as organ transplantation are both more vulnerable to developing Keratoacanthoma.
+Patients of trauma such as accidents, as well as organ transplantation, are both more vulnerable to developing Keratoacanthoma.
 Frequent users of tanning beds and those individuals who have naturally fair skin, again face a higher risk.

 How can keratoacanthoma be prevented?

 Since frequent exposure to the sun is the most common cause of Keratoacanthoma, prevention involves protecting the skin from sun damage.
-This can be done by staying out of the sun, especially when the sun’s radiation is strongest at midday, applying a heavy sunscreen with an SPF of 30 or more, and wearing full sleeved clothing while outdoors.
-Artificial ultra violet radiation, such as that used in tanning beds, should also be avoided.
+This can be done by staying out of the sun, especially when the sun’s radiation is strongest at midday, applying a heavy sunscreen with an SPF of 30 or more, and wearing full-sleeved clothing while outdoors.
+Artificial ultraviolet radiation, such as that used in tanning beds, should also be avoided.

 The individuals who develop Keratoacanthoma once, are at high risk of the skin condition reoccurring.
 If a family member has suffered from Kerantoacanthoma, it increases the individual’s risk of developing the neoplasm.
-The high-risk group should be taught to examine their skin on a regular basis for new moles, coloured patches on the skin, or any unusual bumps.
+The high-risk group should be taught to examine their skin on a regular basis for new moles, colored patches on the skin, or any unusual bumps.
 Not all bumps may be a reason for concern, but it is better to be sure by showing it to a dermatologist.

 The sooner that a skin lesion is spotted, the faster it can be brought to the attention of a dermatologist for diagnosis and treatment.
 By ignoring a skin condition many individuals have ended up with severe complications which could have been easily avoided by early detection and treatment.
 Given the increasing numbers of skin cancer being reported worldwide, a bit of precaution is advisable.